PAR-Government/Media-Journaling-Tool/README.md

 ## Link Descriptions

 Link descriptions include a category of operations, an operation name, a free-text description (optional), and software with version that performed the manipulation.
 The category and operation are either derived from the operations.csv file provided at the start of the tool or the plugins.
 Plugin-based manipulations prepopulate descriptions.
 The software information is saved, per user, in a local user file.
 This allows the user to select from software that they currently use.
 Adding a new software name or version results in extending the possible choices for that user.
-Since each user may use different software with differant versions to manipulate images, the tool is not equipped nor does it enforce a single set, as is done with operations.
+Since each user may use different versions of software to manipulate images, the user can override the version set, as the versions associated with each software may be incomplete.
+It is important to reach out the management team for the software.csv to add the appropriate version.

 Link descriptions can include an input mask.
 An input mask is a mask used by the software as a parameter or set of parameters to create the output image.
 For example, some seam carving tools request a mask describing areas to removal and areas for retention.
 The input mask is an optional attachment.
 When first attached to the description, the mask is not shown in the description dialog.
 On subsequent edits, the image is both shown and able to be replaced with a new attachment.